Helen T. Waters 4-H Scholarship

 Deadline: March 31

-A retired home economist, Waters spent her 43-year professional career helping rural West Virginians learn the safe and productive use of electrical appliances, food safety and nutrition, and home management skills.
-She worked closely with the Cooperative Extension Service, vocational education programs, farm women’s clubs and homemakers organizations throughout West Virginia.
+A retired home economist, Waters spent her 43-year professional career helping rural West Virginians learn the safe and productive use of electrical appliances, food safety and nutrition and home management skills.
+She worked closely with the Cooperative Extension Service, vocational education programs, farm women’s clubs and homemakers’ organizations throughout state.

 She was a member of the West Virginia Agriculture and Forestry Hall of Fame and a recipient of both state and national “Friend of 4-H” awards.
 At WVU she was a past president of the WVU Emeritus club and a member of the prestigious Order of Vandalia, which recognizes service to the state and to WVU.

 Though she retired in 1976, she continued to work with and support 4-H

 programs at WVU Jackson’s Mill for the remainder of her life.
 In addition

 to the academic scholarship, she established the Helen T. Waters Jackson’s Mill